-The comprehensive study from Autodesk, in partnership with Market Research Consultancy Frost & Sullivan, is based on a quantitative survey of 600 organisations across the AEC and Manufacturing sectors in three key European regions: UK & Ireland, Benelux and the Nordics.
-The survey garnered responses from 126 companies in AEC across the region, 53 of those surveyed were in construction.
+The comprehensive study from Autodesk, in partnership with Market Research Consultancy Frost & Sullivan, is based on a survey of 600 organisations across the AEC and Manufacturing segments in three key European regions: UK & Ireland, Benelux and the Nordics.
+The survey garnered responses from 126 Nordic AEC companies, 53 of those were in construction.

 - The Nordics is the most mature region for sustainability, compared to Benelux, UK and Ireland.

 - The region has the lowest level of perceived challenges with regards to sustainability

 - Companies in the region are most likely to leverage software and technology to drive sustainability

 - Levels of investment in training and upskilling employees is strong

 The research shows the Nordics as the most mature for sustainability.
 There is a long legacy of companies in the region driving sustainability through strategic leadership rather than through government, focusing on the environmental, social, and governance (ESG) aspects of corporate strategy and building capabilities and expertise in sustainability when servicing their projects and clients.

 There is also a cultural drive towards sustainability, innate in the region, evidenced by the fact that customers and investors are driving the urgency and momentum of sustainability.

 9 key stats

 1. Only 12% believe access to software and technology is a challenge.